Evidence for Cosmological

 (w0=-1, $w1=0$) are excluded at 75% confidence level.
 We use

-a flat prior and Ω0m
+a flat prior and Ω0m=0.3.
+All parametrizations tested

 are consistent with the Gold dataset at their best fit.
 According